pbabbott/my-tech-learnings/vscode-commands/ts-docker-example/docs/getting-started.md

 `npm run build` - This runs a build and outputs javascript files into a `./dist` folder

-`npm run start` - This targets the `./dist/index.js` file and is meant as an entry point for production builds.
+`npm run start` - This targets the `./dist/index.js` file and is meant as an entry point for release builds.